 -

-Easy navigation: Make sure visitors can easily find what they’re looking for.
-A clear menu, search function, and organized content are all must-haves.
+Easy navigation: Make sure people can find what they’re looking for with a well-organized site.
+A clear menu and search bar go a long way.

 -

-Mobile optimization: Mobile traffic is HUGE.
-If your site isn’t mobile-friendly, you’re losing out on a ton of visitors.
-Make sure it looks just as great on a smartphone as it does on a computer.
+Mobile optimization: Mobile traffic is massive.
+If your site isn’t optimized for mobile, you’re missing out on a ton of visitors.
+Ensure your site looks and works great on smartphones.

 -

-Fast loading times: Ain’t nobody got time for slow-loading pages.
-If your site takes too long to load, people will click away—and so will Google’s ranking algorithm.
-Aim for a loading time of under 3 seconds.
+Fast loading times: If your site takes forever to load, people won’t stick around.
+Google doesn’t like slow sites, either.
+Aim for a load time under 3 seconds.

 4. Website Structure and Navigation